Sp3ctro/Sp3ctro.github.io/_posts/2020-02-02-FRM-Reading-5.md

 ...Where *T* is expressed in terms of 1 year; in this example, *T* is 1/252.

 # Stress Testing
-*Describe how mapping of risk factors can support stress testing*
+*LO 5e: Describe how mapping of risk factors can support stress testing*

 Stressing a portfolio VAR involves - among other things - assuming that the correlation among assets in the portfolio is 1.
 This effectively throws away any diversification benefits we get from holding more than one asset and assumes the worst-case scenario; that the VAR of the portfolio is the sum of the VAR of each position.

 ## Portfolio Benchmarking
-*Explain how VaR can be used as a performance benchmark*
+*LO 5f: Explain how VaR can be used as a performance benchmark*

 Portfolio benchmarking is the process of comparing the decomposed VAR of your portfolio to that of another portfolio.